scxr/twt_hackathon/readme.md

 Allow user to upload a CSV file, then give them a bunch of statistics or let them edit the dataset such as filling in empty values, maybe let them choose which values are rendered

-### Problems

-I have no clue how to do a single piece of frontend o.o *Codepen here I come*

 ### TODO - Backend

 - [x] Allow user to upload CSV